Contact Us

 Who is eligible for Spouse Level Premium Term?

-AICPA members with a spouse or partner up to age 55 can request a 10- or 20-year level period.
+AICPA members with a spouse up to age 55 can request a 10- or 20-year level period.
 Those aged 56–65 can request a 10-year level period.

 You are eligible to apply if you or your spouse live in eligible states and territories.